The Lord Calls Yet Again

 If we haven’t gotten it right the first time, let us hear God’s voice now, graciously calling us by name, so we may truly respond to, realize, and understand our Lord’s will for us that, in this present age, we would be the people of His presence (the sheep of His pasture) as His kingdom of priests (Revelation 5: 9-10).

-In ministering to our Lord, we draw near to God, near enough to hear His voice.
+In ministering to our Lord, we are drawing near to God, near enough to hear His voice.
 Our Lord wants us in His presence, near to Him, ministering to Him, so we may hear His voice and live in the blessing that our Good Shepherd spoke of when He said, “I know My own and My own know Me” (John 10:14).

 In ministering to the Lord, we are entering into oneness with our God, in His presence, where we are continuously graced to be “transformed into the same image from glory to glory” (2 Corinthians 3:18), even as we hear His voice.